 Puppies are born incomplete and functionally blind and deaf.

 The answer lies in the dim past when the various species were developing and starting to discover the most adaptive way to prosper in the world.
 As mammals evolved each species, in effect, had to make a choice.
 This choice involved deciding upon the strategies for reproduction and development that would give that species and its offspring the best chance to survive in their particular environment.
 The alternative selected also had to fit with the usual patterns of behavior that the animals engage in to stay alive.
-Since mammals give birth to live babies the choice is whether to have a long pregnancy and produce fully formed and functional offspring, or to have a short pregnancy and produce immature, partly formed offspring that are helpless and take a lot of care.
+Because mammals give birth to live babies the choice is whether to have a long pregnancy and produce fully formed and functional offspring or to have a short pregnancy and produce immature, partly formed offspring that are helpless and take a lot of care.

 The various canine species, including dogs, represent the other extreme.
 In the wild, canines survive by hunting.
-Carrying a litter of puppies will slow the female and make it difficult to catch faster moving prey and to do her part in the coordinated hunting of the pack.
+Carrying a litter of puppies will slow the female and make it difficult to catch faster-moving prey and to do her part in the coordinated hunting of the pack.
 That means that getting the pups out of the womb and onto the ground quickly is an advantage.
 In addition, between hunts (which can be spaced days apart) there is not much to do, so the female has time to care for helpless infants.
 When she is out pursuing food the pups can be safely stored in a den.

-Most puppies begin to open their eyes at about two weeks of age, however even then the eyes are not fully developed and functioning perfectly.
+Most puppies begin to open their eyes at about two weeks of age.
+However, even then the eyes are not fully developed and functioning perfectly.
 It will take several more weeks before their eyes mature and their eyesight begins to approach normal.

-The ear canals begin to open at about the same time that the eyes open, however when they do open, the ears are much more fully formed than the eyes are at this point in time.
+The ear canals begin to open at about the same time that the eyes open.
+However, when they do open, the ears are much more fully formed than the eyes are at this point in time.
 Usually, within a week or so the puppy's hearing will be fully useable and quite acute.

-Safely ensconced in their den, with a caring mother present, except for a few hours every day or two, even though they are blind and deaf the pups are still safe, and will develop quickly enough so that within a few weeks they will be exploring their world.
+Safely ensconced in their den, with a caring mother present, except for a few hours every day or two, even though they are blind and deaf the pups are still safe and will develop quickly enough so that within a few weeks they will be exploring their world.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.